Weave Code

 vendor/bin/vendor-patches generate --patches-file=patches.json

-vendor/bin/vendor-patches generate --patches-folder=patches-composer
+vendor/bin/vendor-patches generate --patches-output=patches-composer

 TroubleShooting